 So if you feel lucky I would definitely recommend this method.

 Bettas - The Thai Way

 The Thai Way (information submitted by a Thailand breeder)

 In Thailand most breeders use some kind of plastic or pottery bowls.
 The small bowls or the tanks do not even have to be very clean.
 They use anything that they can fill water into.
-And the warm climate and all the live food like: mosquito larvae and insects makes it to the ideal place to raise bettas (this goes for many other countries in the region).
+And the warm climate and all the live food like: mosquito larvae and insects makes it the ideal place to raise bettas (this goes for many other countries in the region).

 After 1 week, some breeders move the fry to outdoor ponds such as concrete tanks.
-Some breeders stop to feeding the fry and leave them to find their own food such us mosquito larvae.
+Some breeders stop feeding the fry then and leave them to find their own food such us mosquito larvae.
 The weakest soon die.